-Effective January 1, 2019, Chard Snyder is the administrator for Dependent Care Flexible Spending Accounts and Health Care Flexible Spending Accounts.
-Claims will no longer be handled by County Benefits.
+Chard Snyder is the administrator for Dependent Care Flexible Spending Accounts and Health Care Flexible Spending Accounts.
+Their contact information can be found on the back cover of this book.

-Before enrolling in a Flexible Spending Account, be sure you have read this chapter and have estimated the amount of expenses you will have in the Plan Year.
+Before enrolling in a Flexible Spending Account (FSA), be sure you have read this chapter and have estimated the amount of expenses you will have in the Plan Year.
 You may wish to visit Chard Snyder's website, www.chard-snyder.com, and complete the Tax-Savings Calculator to estimate your tax savings.
-Prior to enrolling in the Dependent Care FSA, you should consult your tax advisor to determine whether it is more advantageous for you to utilize the Dependent Care Flexible Spending Account or the tax credit.
+Prior to enrolling in the Dependent Care FSA, you should consult your tax advisor to determine whether it is more advantageous for you to utilize the Dependent Care FSA or the tax credit.

 • Your elections will terminate at the end of the Plan Year.
-You must make a new election during the annual Open Enrollment period (November 1 - 30) to enroll in a Flexible Spending Account in the new Plan Year.
+You must make a new election during the annual Open Enrollment period (November 1 - 30) to enroll in an FSA in the new Plan Year.

 - There are 24 contribution periods during each Plan Year.
-Account contributions are only taken on your 1st and 2nd paychecks each month, so you will not have a deduction on any 3rd paycheck in a month (Your chosen Annual Pledge divided by number of pay periods) = your 24 semi-monthly contribution amount x number of pay periods = your true Annual Pledge).
-If you are enrolling mid-year, divide your annual contribution amount by the number of contribution periods remaining in the year.
+Account contributions are only taken on your 1st and 2nd paychecks each month, so you will not have a deduction on any 3rd paycheck in a month.
+If you are enrolling mid-year, divide your annual pledge amount by the number of contribution periods remaining in the year.
 See the coverage period chart below.
-Your contributions will appear on your paychecks under "Before-Tax Deductions". - Be sure to make allowances for: - coverage and reimbursements provided by all medical, dental, and vision plans. - vacations, sick days, leaves of absence, or other times dependent care services will not be eligible for reimbursement. - As required by the IRS, you forfeit to the County all funds remaining in your Flexible Spending Account after all claims for expenses incurred during the Plan Year have been processed.
+Your contributions will appear on your paychecks under the "Before-Tax Deductions" section. - O Be sure to make allowances for: - coverage and reimbursements provided by all medical, dental, and vision plans. - vacations, sick days, leaves of absence, or other times dependent care services will not be eligible for reimbursement. - As required by the IRS, you forfeit to the County all funds remaining in your FSA after all claims for expenses incurred during the Plan Year have been processed.
 Therefore, set aside only as much as you expect to incur during the Plan Year.
 Claims must be received by Chard Snyder by April 15 of the following year (or the next business day if April 15 falls on a weekend or County holiday).
-For example, all claims for Plan Year 2018, must be submitted by April 15, 2019. - You can only file claims for expenses incurred (services received) in the same Plan Year that you made your contributions and only for periods for which contributions were made.
+For example, all claims for Plan Year 2020, must be submitted by April 15, 2021. - You can only file claims for expenses incurred (services received) in the same Plan Year that you made your contributions and only for periods for which contributions were made.
 For Dependent Care FSA participants, please keep in mind that expenses cannot be reimbursed to you during periods where you and/or your spouse are not working (i.e. leave of absence, vacation), regardless of whether you made a contribution for that period.